Online Degree Completion

 The program is structured to be flexible and convenient.
 Each course is offered two times a year, in two of the following semesters: fall, spring and summer.
 The fall and spring semesters are made up of two eight-week blocks while the summer semester consists of two six-week blocks.
 So, a full-time student can take four courses each semester but only need to focus on two courses at any given time.

 The program also accommodates students who want to complete the program on a part-time basis.
-Although each course is expected to be completed by the end of the 8-week block in which it is offered, the degree program is entirely self-paced to afford a student the option of slowing down by taking a lighter course load or speeding up by taking a heavier class load.
+Although each course is expected to be completed by the end of the eight-week block in which it is offered, the degree program is entirely self-paced to afford a student the option of slowing down by taking a lighter course load or speeding up by taking a heavier class load.

 The program is a minimum of 18 courses (51 units) across business, upper division general education, and writing course requirements.